ByborgEngine/buddy-plugin-reindex/README.md

 # buddy-plugin-reindex

-This is a plugin for re-running indexer
+This is a plugin for Manticore Buddy for supporting `REINDEX` command which starts the indexer to (re)create all plain tables in Manticore.